IT'S TIME TO MOVE FORWARD -

 EMDR (Eye Movement Desensitization Reprocessing)

-We provide EMDR therapy to ages 12 and up, to help move forward after difficult experiences, such as social pressures, loss of loved ones, chronic illness, sexual abuse and witnessing stressful events.
+We provide EMDR therapy for ages 10 and up, to help move forward after difficult experiences, such as social pressures, loss of loved ones, chronic illness, sexual abuse and witnessing stressful events.
 Trauma can also include ongoing exposure to a caregiver with mental health struggles or substance use, or exposure to a high level of parental control or criticism.
 EMDR is an evidenced-based intervention where we use bilateral movement (tapping, buzzers or eye movements) to help you process through traumatic material in a quicker way than traditional talk therapy.

 HOW IT WORKS